alexarje/sensing/book/intro.md

 <details>
 <summary>Hardware</summary>
 We will explore these devices in class.
-You are not expected to purchase these yourself, we have them available to borrow.
+You are not expected to purchase these yourself; we have them available to borrow.

 - **[LittleBits](https://littlebits.com/)**: A platform of modular electronic components that snap together to create interactive projects.
 It is a fun and creative way to explore sound synthesis and music-making.